 Port Aransas, Texas

 Port Aransas is known as the “fishing capital of Texas”, so plan on spending a lot of time on the water.
-The town lies on the north end of Mustang Island, a barrier island off Texas.
-There are plenty of vacation rentals in Port Aransas, so find one near the beach or on the beach and start planning a trip.
+The town lies on the north end of Mustang Island, a barrier island about 6.5 hours south of Dallas.

 If you decide to take the ferry, keep an eye out for dolphins, as they are quite common in this area.
-If you miss them, consider taking a dolphin-watching cruise with one of the local tour companies.
+Should you miss them, consider taking a dolphin-watching cruise with one of the local tour companies.

 Don’t miss dinner with Rollin’ Tide Boil Co. who will come set up a fish boil and bonfire at your beach location, or head to Port A Pizzeria for a kid-friendly meal.

-New Orleans, Louisiana
+New Orleans, Louisiana Road Trip

 At seven hours and 34 minutes, it is easy to split the drive between two people and cover the distance in a day.

 If you need to stop along the way, Shreveport is ideal for a quick visit.
 If you need to stretch your legs, you could visit the aquarium or Sci-Port Discovery Center.

-Road Trip to Alabama
+Road Trip to Gulf Shores, Alabama

-In Gulf Shores, head straight to Orange Beach for relaxation, or head straight for the action.
+There’s also plenty of action!
 The Wharf at Orange Beach has shopping and dining, as well as a Ferris wheel (one of the largest in the southeast) and the Hummingbird Zipline course.

-If you’re planning a road trip from Dallas to the Gulf Shores, a dolphin kayaking tour has to be on your itinerary.
+If you’re planning a weekend trip from Dallas to Gulf Shores, a dolphin kayaking tour has to be on your itinerary.
 Coastal Kayak Excursions run a dolphin watching sunset tour which is perfect for families.

-Florida Road Trip
+Destin, Florida Road Trip

 Destin makes the perfect road trip destination from Dallas.
 There are several places to stop both coming and going.
 Gulf Shores is only two hours from Destin and New Orleans is only four hours away.
 Both would be good stops for a week long road trip from Texas.